 If you want to use this equipment, but are either intimidated or have a hard time making space in the area, don’t fret.

 Chase says, “Here’s what I do when I’m not too sure of myself: I grab light dumbbells and walk over to the stretching or core section and make a space for myself to do a workout there.
 Plug your earbuds in and get in the zone.”

 In short, travel with your free weights to an area that you feel comfortable and create your own section.
 Just remember to bring the equipment back to the rack!

 Often times, near the strength machines and weight rack there’ll be an open area with a padded floor or mats.
 This is the stretching and core section.
 Typically, you’ll find people using this space for warm-ups and cool-downs, as well as abdominal exercises.

 “This is where you can create your own station and use multiple pieces of gym equipment,” Green explains.
 “You can do a lot of strength work, or create a strength and stretching circuit.”

 Typically there are other props laid around the core or stretching area.
-Some gyms will offer Bosu and exercise balls, resistance bands (these are our favorite), and medicine balls.
+Some gyms will offer Bosu and exercise balls, resistance bands, and medicine balls.
 Use these tools to enhance your core workouts and assist your stretches.